 So … why in 2003 did May de Lencquesaing, then owner of the famous Château Pichon Longueville Comtesse de Lalande purchase the estate?
 Why after 30 years in the wine business in France would she decide to plant vines in South Africa?
 Why would an ‘older’ lady invest in this ‘younger’ democracy and start a new adventure?

 Because she believes in the soil, the micro climate and the potential for quality wines.
 Because she believes in continuing the long relationship between the French and winemaking in South Africa going back more than three centuries.
 And because she believes in South Africa and wishes to play a part in its economic development.

 Winemaking at Glenelly is considered an art form and 2009 saw the inauguration, on this 128ha estate, of a winery which is a stellar example of modern methods, design and environmental awareness.

 Grandson Nicolas Bureau and winemaker Dirk van Zyl pictured above.

 A tour of Glenelly

-Take a tour of the beautiful Glenelly estate, and meet owner May de Lencquesaing, winemaker Luke O'Cuinneagain and viticulturist and estate manager Heinrich Louw.
+Take a tour of the beautiful Glenelly estate, and meet owner May de Lencquesaing, former winemaker Luke O'Cuinneagain and viticulturist and estate manager Heinrich Louw.